'The Winds Of Winter': AI Creates New Character In George R.R. Martin's Novel

 According to Motherboard, software programmer Zack Thoutt has created a recurrent neural network (RNN) that has already penned five new chapters for The Winds of Winter.
 The artificial intelligence has been programmed to write a new A Song of Ice and Fire novel based on the previous books released by George R.R.
 Martin.
 However, it looks like the AI also has its own ideas and plot twists that could shake up the Game of Thrones fandom.

 One example is the Tyrion Lannister’s chapter penned by the RNN for The Winds of Winter.
-The chapter reveals that Ned Stark is alive and well and possibly facing “four hundred thousand ravens”.
+The chapter reveals that Ned Stark is alive and well and possibly facing “four hundred thousand ravens.”
 In addition to that, it looks like Sansa Stark might not be Ned’s daughter and is actually from House Baratheon.

 However, the most interesting thing that the AI has added to The Winds of Winter is a new character named Greenbeard.
 Although not much is known about the mystery character, it is highly unlikely that he is someone George R.R.
 Martin would want to introduce in A Song of Ice and Fire.